 The trail meets the lakeshore, about 0.3 miles to the outlet of the lake.
 If you plan to camp by Garnet Lake, notice an island that the trail passes as it approaches the shore.
 Camping around Garnet Lake is only allowed west of that island.
 Camping closer to the outlet of the lake is banned.

-As you come around a cove, 0.15 miles before the outlet of Garnet Lake, you will pass a short, rocky point jutting into the water.
+As you come around a cove, 0.15 miles before the outlet of Garnet Lake, pass a short, rocky point jutting into the water.
 This is a nice place to break by the lake.
 A special note for swimmers: the small cove to the left of the point has a sandy bottom and is a pleasant place to wade in and swim (if you don’t mind the chill of a mountain lake).
 On sunny days, the water in the sandy area doesn’t feel as cold as the water farther out.

 Round a bend in the coast to come to the outlet of the lake where a wooden bridge crosses a stream flowing out of the lake.
 As you cross the bridge, look back up the length of Garnet Lake toward Banner Peak.
 In the other direction, you can look northeast down the stream, which makes its way into the valley below and joins the Middle Fork of San Joaquin River.